kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# But Microservices Still Need Runtime Reconfiguration
+## But Microservices Still Need Runtime Reconfiguration { #microservices-runtime-reconfiguration }

 None of this means "rebuild for every value change."